Club: Barcelona SC | Opening: 1988 | Capacity: 59,283 seats

 Address: Avenida Barcelona Sporting Club, Guayaquil

-Tickets for Barcelona matches can be bought at the ticket windows of Estadio Monumental, at the Pollos a la Brasa club restaurant at Sucre 609 (w/ Boyacá) in the city centre, or at the club stand at the Mall del Sol shopping centre in the north of the city near the airport, or at the club stand at the Malecon in the city centre.
+Tickets for Barcelona matches can be bought at the ticket windows of Estadio Monumental, at the Pollos a la Brasa club restaurant at Sucre 609 (w/ Boyacá) in the city centre, at the club stand at the Mall del Sol shopping centre in the north of the city near the airport, or at the club stand at the Malecon in the city centre.

 Tickets are generally also available at the ticket windows of the stadium on the day of the match.